ariesptn/mini-wp/README.md

 # mini-wp
 A simple blog project

-A demo of this project is available at: http://miniwp.arieseptian.com

 Nodejs, npm, and MongoDB is required to run the server.
 Before running server, copy or rename the .env-template file to .env, and edit it accordingly.
 Google Cloud Platform JSON key file is needed to enable image uploading to Google Cloud Storage.